 Where to Find it: 5401 Corso Rd.
 Oxford, Ohio 45056

 Oxford’s Black Covered Bridge is truly a sight to see.
 It’s recognized as one of the longest covered bridges in the state!
-This archaic wonder stretches across Four Mile Creek and was built in 1868.
+This wonder stretches across Four Mile Creek and was built in 1868.
 It stands as the only covered bridge in the county remaining in its original location.
 It was crafted using two different types of foundational materials, or truss, which is a rarity in the covered bridge world.
-The Black Covered Bridge was restored to its original glory in the year 2000 and is open to the public year-round.
+The Black Covered Bridge was restored to its original glory in 2000 and is open to the public year-round.

 Governor Bebb MetroPark Covered Bridge